3D ads: what are they and how do I get started?

 - Any 2D animations

-Step 3: Publish your ad and measure your success
+Step 3: Publish your 3D ads and measure your success

 Google Swirl is available exclusively through Display and Video 360, which is part of the Google Marketing Platform.
 Once the ad is completed, it will need to be published through the platform.